Gear, multi-color

 Rebecca was in autopilot mode.
 Her overdeveloped sense of responsibility—once a strength—was now costing her peace, creativity, and strategic thinking.
 Her calendar was full.
 So was her mind.

-She began reconnecting with the side of her that craved rest, reflection, and creativity.
+She began reconnecting with the part of her that craved rest, reflection, and creativity.

 Understanding the Inner Operating System